ancient-world-citation-analysis/awca-ocr/README.md

   * the package `gcld3` is not easy to install on Windows due to its dependency on protobufs, and
   * Tesseract 4 is not easy to install on Windows.
 * A [virtual environment](https://docs.python.org/3/tutorial/venv.html) might be useful.
-* Changing into this Git repository and running `pip install -r requirements.txt` should install all required packages.
 * Because Google Drive is being used to store datasets that are too large for a personal computer, it can be useful to access this repository via Google Colab.
 Because Colab notebooks essentially provide command-line access to a virtual machine (just precede commands with the symbols ! or %), it is convenient to use Git on Google Colab.

 Here are some gentle suggestions in order of decreasing importance.